MakeAPullRequest/makeapullrequest.github.io/index.md

 layout: default
 ---

 Welcome!
-This is a beginner-friendly page devoted to walking you through making your very own Pull Request.
+This is a beginner-friendly page devoted to **walking you through making your very own Pull Request**.
 We assume you have some clue what a Pull Request is or what it's used for, or else you wouldn't have found this page.
 Still, let's review a bit.

 Pull Requests are a way to submit changes to (code) repositories.
 Repositories are collectons of files hosted on sites like [GitHub](https://github.com), most often associated with software development.
 Software developers use repositories and Pull Requests to track changes to code bases over time.

-In this tutorial, we'll walk through creating a Pull Request against the followng code repository: [https://makeapullrequest.github.io/](https://makeapullrequest.github.io/)
+In this tutorial, we'll walk through creating a Pull Request against the followng code repository: [https://github.com/MakeAPullRequest/makeapullrequest.github.io](https://github.com/MakeAPullRequest/makeapullrequest.github.io)

 By the time you're finished, you'll have submitted a real change to a real codebase and be able to see your username listed among [others getting started](/contributors).